Enrolments for 2024 are now open. Book your place before Oct 1st at 2023 prices!

 Each of our expert speakers presents on their leading topic before fielding questions from our student audience.
 We carefully tailor our guest lecture programme to ensure that our students attend talks that are not only stimulating and informative, but enjoyable too.
 Our guest lecturers encourage debate and enhance the scholarly atmosphere of all Oxford Royale summer courses.

-This year, we are excited to be joined by Helen Sharman and Marcus du Sautoy.
+This year, we are excited to be joined by Helen Sharman, Marcus du Sautoy and Kriti Sharma.

 The Great Debate is held in the Sheldonian Theatre, a spectacular venue in the heart of Oxford.
 This is where Oxford students matriculate and graduate, so our students attending the debate will have the chance to experience the magic of the theatre for themselves.